ronaldocaldeireirojonson/Coodesh/README.md

 adding .env file
 cypress tests
-show the refresh timer to the user by storing the last refresh time and comparing to Date.now
+show the refresh timer to the user by storing the last refresh time and comparing to Date.now add feedback to Copy on click and refresh on click using a portal library